 Ensure that you keep warm when training in cold weather.
 Wear warm clothing and avoid exposing your body to the cold.
 Exposing yourself to cold may lead to severe cases of flu and infections that may curtail your fitness progress.
 Additionally, exposure to cold temperatures makes your nerves numb, thus reducing your muscle performance.
 To avoid exercising outside in the cold, many people will consider purchasing their own home gym.

 A light warmup session goes a long way in preparing your muscles for cold-weather training.
 You can either choose to jog, walk, or even indulge in a stretching session before beginning your workout routine.
 It is also crucial to engage in a cooldown session after you have completed your workout, which is quite essential for your muscles and cardio system.
 Warmup and cooldown sessions will help you counteract muscle aches and boost your overall performance.
+Supplements like CBD and THC can be consumed via gummies or vapes (visit https://cfah.org/best-delta-8-thc-vape-carts/ for more) to help to alleviate any aches and pains, should you suffer.
 Cold weather can impact your muscles, but this shouldn’t curtail you from hitting the gym or staying fit.